Content updated March 2026

 Buying Property Spain

-Buying Property in Spain as a Foreigner: 2025 Guide
+Buying Property in Spain as a Foreigner (2026 Guide)

 Can Foreigners Buy Property in Spain?

-However, non-residents must follow certain tax and legal steps, especially if they plan to rent out the property or become Spanish residents.
+However, you must follow certain administrative and tax steps, especially if you rent the property or become a resident.

 1. Get a NIE Number